Recognisability for generalised hierarchical pattern spaces of finite local complexity: Pattern spaces

-The above may be read as: all patches of all patterns in \(\Omega\) appear within a bounded distance of the origin in at least one of the patterns \(\cP_1\), \ldots, \(\cP_n\).
-Thus, for a pattern space of tilings (in-radii of all tiles positively bounded from below), this is readily seen to be equivalent to the following familiar property: for each \(r \geq 0\), only finitely many patches \(\cQ \sqcap B_r\), up to translation, over all \(\cQ \in \Omega\) (which, in turn, follows from just the \(r=0\) case i.e., if there are only finitely many tiles and finitely many ways for them to meet at a point).
-The value of \(n\) in Definition \ref{def:FLC pattern space} may need to depend on \(U\) (such as for \(\Omega\) in Example \ref{exp:pattern space closed under LI but not LIin}).
+The above may be read as: all \(U\)-patches in \(\Omega\) appear within a bounded distance of the origin in one of finitely many patterns.
+So for a pattern space of tilings (with in-radii and out-radii of all tiles positively bounded from below and above, respectively), this just means that only finitely many `uncentred' patches appear over all tilings in the space (equivalently, there are only finitely many tiles and finitely many ways for them to meet at their boundaries, modulo translation).
+The value of \(n\) in Definition \ref{def:FLC pattern space} may need to depend on \(U\) e.g., consider Example \ref{exp:pattern space closed under LI but not LIin}.
 Of course, for hulls, this notion is consistent:

 \begin{lemma} A pattern \(\cP\) is FLC if and only if its hull \(\Omega_{\cP}\) is FLC. \end{lemma}